Back to Blog

 The Problem: Passive Memory

-Most AI memory today works like a filing cabinet.
+Most AI memory today works like a search engine.
 You put information in.
 The AI searches for what seems relevant.
 It pulls something out.

 Your AI pulls up a note about "the budget."
 You say "no, I meant Q4, not Q1."
 The AI apologizes, gives you the right answer, and moves on.